-I, HEREBY, CERTIFY that on this 1541 day of November, 2005, before the undersigned, a Notary Public of the state and county aforesaid, personally appeared THOMAS F. McKAY, President of the Board of County Commissioners for St. Mary's County, Maryland, and he acknowledged the foregoing Memorandum of Understanding to be the duly authorized act and deed of the Board of County Commissioners for St. Maryland.
+I, HEREBY, CERTIFY that on this 1541 day of November 2005, before the undersigned, a Notary Public of the state and county aforesaid, personally appeared THOMAS F. McKAY, President of the Board of County Commissioners for St. Mary's County, Maryland, and he acknowledged the foregoing Memorandum of Understanding to be the duly authorized act and deed of the Board of County Commissioners for St. Mary's County, Maryland.

-Worma M. Helinike Expires: 5/24/08
+Wonna M. Allinche Expires: 5/24/08